 Securities are most often used to support our work in the form of:

 An outright gift.
-When you donate securities to CCF, you receive the same income tax savings that you would if you wrote us a check, but with the added benefit of eliminating capital gains taxes on the transfer, which can be as high as 20 percent.
+When you donate securities to Charlotte Community Foundation, you receive the same income tax savings that you would if you wrote us a check, but with the added benefit of eliminating capital gains taxes on the transfer, which can be as high as 20 percent.
 Making a gift of securities to support our mission is as easy as instructing your broker to transfer the shares or, if you have the physical securities, hand-delivering or mailing the certificates along with a stock power to us in separate envelopes.
 (Using separate envelopes safeguards your gift—the certificates will not be negotiable without the stock power.)

 A transfer on death (TOD) account.
 By placing a TOD* designation on your brokerage or investment account, that account will be paid over to one or more persons or charities after your lifetime.
 It is not necessary for the TOD designation to transfer all of the account solely to charity—you can designate a certain percentage of the account.
 With a TOD account, the beneficiary you name has no rights to the funds until after your lifetime.
 Until that time, you are free to use the money in the brokerage account, to change the beneficiary or to close the account.

 When you include Charlotte Community Foundation in your will, we will establish a special legacy fund in your name.
 In doing so you leave a permanent bequest to your community, while enjoying the assets you need to maintain your current lifestyle.
 Plus, you are able to distribute some or all of your assets, tax free.